OmidTorkan-msc/OmidTorkan-msc/README.md

 # **Hello, I'm Omid Torkan 👋**

 ## **About Me**
-I’m a **Data Analyst, Data Engineer, and Machine Learning Specialist** with a passion for transforming data into actionable insights.
+I’m a **Data Scientist, Data Engineer, and Machine Learning Specialist** with a passion for transforming data into actionable insights.
 I hold a Master’s degree in Computer Science from the **University of Milan**, where I specialized in data analysis, machine learning, and statistical modeling.

 I thrive on solving real-world data challenges, whether it’s building end-to-end data pipelines, applying advanced machine learning techniques, or uncovering trends in massive datasets.
 My work combines technical expertise with a focus on delivering practical and impactful solutions.